carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 # Local Memory

+Memory can also be statically allocated from within a kernel, and according to the CUDA programming model such memory will not be global but *local* memory.
-Only accessible by the thread allocating it.
+Local memory is only visible, and therefore accessible, by the thread allocating it.
-All threads allocate their own local memory, but cannot see the content of the memory of the other threads.
+So all threads executing a kernel will have their own privately allocated local memory.

 > ## Challenge: use local memory
 >
-> Modify the code of `vector_add` so that intermediate data products are stored in local memory, and only the final result is saved to global memory.
+> Modify the code of `vector_add` so that intermediate data products are stored in local memory, and only the final result is saved into global memory.
 >
 > ~~~
 > extern "C"